Characters: Dynasty Warriors: Shu Kingdom

 - Red Oni, Blue Oni: Fits the blue to Zhang Bao's red

 - The Stoic, Stepford Smiler: Xing doesn't show much emotion, and is able to keep calm even at the worst moments.
-When Guan Yu is issuing his last orders so he and his siblings can escape, Xing stoically acknowledges in confirmation.
+When Guan Yu is issuing his last orders so he and his siblings can escape, Xing simply, stoically agrees.
 When delivering the news of their father's demise, he does so without emoting.
 Contrast this with Suo and Yinping weeping during the cutscene.

 - Tall, Dark and Handsome